DarienBrito/ShaderADay/README.md

 ## Update

-Due to life I have been unable to code anything for almost a month.
-Is pretty hard to keep consistency but I'll do my best to keep in track!
+Due to life I have been unable to code anything for almost a month in between June and July... is pretty hard to keep consistency but I'll do my best to keep in track!